Someone is searching through documents.

 .

-The 'zelfredzaamheidsroute' (self-sufficiency pathway)
+The 'zelfredzaamheidsroute' (self-sufficiency pathway, z-route)

 • You learn the Dutch language to be able to live independently in the Netherlands.
 You learn Dutch to